Affirming the Inherent Worth and Dignity for Every Person...

 A Message from our Minister:

-Fall is a time of ingathering.
+Welcome!
 The Unitarian Universalist Fellowship of Sheridan (UUFS) invites you to join us.
 Let me introduce myself.
-I’m Rev. Kali Hayslett; Rev. Kali.
-This past summer (2017), I began serving as the Fellowship’s contract minister.
+I’m Rev. Kali DeHart; Rev. Kali.
+In the summer of 2017, I began serving as the Fellowship’s contract minister.
 I’m a pretty new resident to the West.
-My partner and I moved out here last fall.
+I moved here in the fall of 2016 with my partner (now wife!) and our 2 lovely cats.
 We live in Fort Smith., MT.
 I was fortunate to find a home here at UUFS.
 From day one, this congregation welcomed me into their services and their lives.
 The Fellowship has a long history of lay leadership that is still alive today.
 I share ministry with the congregation.
-You will see me leading service once a month.
+You will see me leading service twice a month.
 The rest of the time I can be found helping out in our Religious Education classes or creating joint services for the whole congregation with different members.

 President: Jules Craft